 A few things BlackRock could do to make its actions match its statements on sustainable investing:

 Offer more fossil free funds.
-Our analysis shows that BlackRock’s iShares brand offers a number of funds marketed as sustainable investments, but only one earns our highest fossil-free rating.
+Our analysis shows that BlackRock, under its main brand and under its iShares ETF brand, offers a number of funds marketed as sustainable investments, but only one earns our highest fossil-free rating.
 Investors (and the planet) would benefit if BlackRock offered more options that deliberately avoid coal, oil and gas, and fossil-fired utility companies.

 Hold corporate behaviour accountable through proxy voting and direct engagement with corporate managers.
 BlackRock supported only 23% of climate-related shareholder proposals in the 2017-2018 proxy season, according to a recent scorecard from the 50/50 Climate Project.
 BlackRock should be voting in favor of sensible climate proposals, and challenging corporate executives and board members who oppose them.

 "Certain asset managers, including BlackRock, refuse to vote in favor of shareholder proposals if the companies concerned are engaging with the asset manager.
 This “either-or” approach to non-binding proposals may strike climate-aware investors as unnecessarily timid..."